amyyf/christopher-allen-photography/README.md

 - [x] Handling for null entries and images
 - [x] Contentful credit in footer?
       -> won't do - can't find any mandate for using
+- [x] Focus styles on album page
+- [x] Grid margin on album page
+- [x] Allow up navigation from album to all albums page -> added Galleries link to nav bar instead
-- [ ] Finalize fonts and color scheme for all components, including error -> update favicon with final font
+- [x] Finalize fonts and color scheme for all components, including error -> update favicon with final font
+- [ ] Rename Albums to Galleries
 - [ ] Remove robots meta tag before going live!!!!

 ## Possible future optimizations